cloud-gov/cg-ui/README.md

 Prettier configurations are found in [.prettierrc.json](.prettierrc.json).

 We are using [husky](https://typicode.github.io/husky/) to manage the linting pre-commit hook, as well as to manage which files are run through the linter.
 To change which directories are included in linting, go to [.lintstagedrc.js](.lintstagedrc.js).

+#### Signing your commits

+Cloud.gov requires any commits to this repo to be signed with a GPG key.
+[You will need to set up commit signing before the first time you contribute](https://docs.google.com/document/d/11UDxvfkhncyLEs-NUCniw2u54j4uQBqsR2SBiLYPUZc/edit) :closed_lock_with_key:.

 ## Step 8: Deploying